undergrad-partner-school

 Retention Rate

-As reported in 2024, the freshman retention rate for Mount Holyoke College was 90%, which is an amazing retention rate only the most prestigious institutions have.
+As reported in 2025, the freshman retention rate for Mount Holyoke College was 89%, indicative of the exceptional educational experience and supportive environment at this school.

 The graduation rate is another indicator to take into account.
 It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
-The six-year graduation rate at this school is 85%, which is considered an above-average graduation rate.
+The six-year completion rate at this institution is 84%, which is considered an above-average graduation rate.

 Student Body